 Q1.
-What gates will have the activated pedestrian turnstiles?
+What gates have the activated pedestrian turnstiles?

 Q2.
 I have mobility issues and the turnstiles are difficult/impossible for me to use.
-How am I going to get through the turnstiles?
+How do I get through the turnstiles?

 A2.
 Gates 1 and 2 have ADA-compliant swing gates to allow easier access for wheelchairs and mobility devices.